An analogue of non-interacting quantum field theory in Riemannian signature: Introduction

 The characteristic set $\Sigma$ of $P=\Delta_{\g}-\lambda^2$ as a scattering operator lies over the boundary of $M$; consequently, when there are two boundary components, $\partial M=S=S_1\sqcup S_2$, the characteristic set has two connected components, $\Sigma=\Sigma_1\sqcup \Sigma_2$.
-They play a similar role to the positive and negative energy shells of the Klein-Gordon equation, but without a time orientation to distinguish them.
-The Hamilton vector field within $\Sigma$ has a radial set $R$, leading to a source-sink structure of the flow.
+They play a similar role to the positive and negative energy shells of the Klein--Gordon equation, but without a time orientation to distinguish them.
+The Hamilton vector field within $\Sigma$ governing the propagation of singularities of solutions to $Pu=0$ has a radial (critical) set $R$, leading to a source-sink structure of the flow.
 Then the Fredholm theory developed in \cite{Vasy-AH-KdS} and used in \cite{V-W} applies in essentially the same way, providing generalized inverses of $P$ acting between suitable weighted Sobolev spaces which are analogous to the retarded/advanced ($P_{\pm\mp}^{-1}$) and Feynman/anti-Feynman ($P_{\pm\pm}^{-1}$) propagators.
 While in the Lorentzian setting the retarded/advanced ones are often considered more fundamental due to causality considerations, these are absent in the Riemannian setting, and in fact the Feynman inverses are more natural from an analytic point of view (being generalizations of the limiting-absorption-principle resolvents).
-It can be shown that acting between the Feynman/anti-Feynman function spaces, $P$ is in fact always invertible and not just Fredholm, while in the retarded/advanced cases this is true for small enough values of $\lambda$.
+It can be shown that acting between the Feynman/anti-Feynman function spaces, $P$ is in fact always invertible and not just Fredholm, while in the retarded/advanced cases this is true for small enough values of $\lambda$ when $\dim M\geqslant 3$.

-As in \cite{V-W}, we show that the difference $G_{+\pm}=P_{+\pm}^{-1}-P_{-\mp}^{-1}$ of either pair of propagators, which acts on the space $\dot{C}^{\infty}(M)$ of smooth functions on $M$ vanishing to infinite order at the boundary (the geometric generalization of Schwartz functions), can be used to prescribe canonical (anti-)commutation relations on the field algebra and thereby define a QFT.
+In the algebraic approach to QFT, an algebra of quantum fields is built based on an appropriate space of test functions, the essential input being a choice of Hermitian form on this function space which prescribes the canonical commutation/anti-commutation relations (CCR/CAR) for fields; see Section~\ref{sec:alg-QFT} for details.
+In the standard construction for Klein--Gordon fields, this Hermitian form is given by the difference of the retarded and advanced propagators acting on the space of compactly supported smooth functions.
+In our setting, as in \cite{V-W} for the wave equation on asymptotically Minkowski spaces, we show that the difference $G_{+\pm}=P_{+\pm}^{-1}-P_{-\mp}^{-1}$ of \textit{either} pair of propagators, acting on the space $\dot{C}^{\infty}(M)$ of smooth functions on $M$ vanishing to infinite order at the boundary (the geometric generalization of Schwartz functions), can be used to define a field algebra in this way.
 Concretely, extending \cite{Vasy-positivity}, we show the following.